 This group exhibition is a special iteration of God Made My Face, organized by Hilton Als.
 On view February 24–July 9, 2023.

 The Sixth Annual Black Art Matters Festival is a student-led celebration highlighting Amherst's Black students' work and artistic achievement.
-The visual art exhibition will be on view from March 7–June 25, 2023.
+On view from March 7 – June 25, 2023.

 The exhibition is curated by DeLyna Hadgu, a senior and Advanced Student Museum Educator at Amherst College in collaboration with the Black Art Matters Festival.
 The show explores how Black artists represent Black subjects.